-This simple gluten free sourdough starter is made from two ingredients: a gluten free flour, such as sorghum flour, and filtered water.
-And of course, you do need some patience.
-Because it will take between 6-10 days for your starter to become active and usable.
+This simple gluten-free sourdough starter is made from two ingredients: gluten-free flour, such as sorghum flour, and filtered water.
+Of course, you do need some patience.
+It will take between 6 and 10 days for your starter to become active and usable.
+This blog post will teach you how to start your own gluten free sourdough starter, how to maintain it and how to use it in recipes.

 Jump to: